CynthiaBrady/osticket-prereqs/README.md

 <p>
 24. Enable the following three extensions:

-  -Enable: php-imap.dll
+  - Enable: php-imap.dll

-  -Enable: php_intl.dll
+  - Enable: php_intl.dll

-  -Enable: php_opcache.dll
+  - Enable: php_opcache.dll

   After enabling these extensions, refresh the osTicket site in your browse and observe the changes.
 </p>